CSA - Certified Solution Architect

 Storage

-Simple Object Storage (SOS) is an S3-compatible object storage to store your assets, files, and metadata.
-Furthermore, it is a cost-effective solution to support your application and backup or serve your data from any Exoscale zone with no hidden fees, using your existing S3-compatible tooling and a familiar API.
+Simple Object Storage (SOS) is an S3-compatible solution for storing assets, files, and metadata.
+It offers a cost-effective way to support your applications, back up data, or serve files from any Exoscale zone—without hidden fees.
+SOS works seamlessly with existing S3-compatible tools and APIs, providing a familiar and reliable experience.

 Simple Object Storage Overview